holoviz/panel/doc/explanation/components/reactive_html_components.md

 - *Time of Rendering*: Jinja2 templating is rendered on the Python side during initial rendering, while JavaScript template variables are inserted later on the JavaScript side.
 - *Type of Rendering*: Jinja2 templating provides literal string values, while JavaScript template variables provide Panel objects by default.
-- *Element IDs*: With Jinja2 templating, you don't need to add an id attribute except when using {% for ... %} loops.
+- *Element `id`s*: With Jinja2 templating, you don't need to add an id attribute except when using {% for ... %} loops.
 With JavaScript template variables, you must add an id attribute.
-- *Parameter Linking*: Jinja2 templating is not dynamically linked, while JavaScript template variables are dynamically linked.
+- *Parameter Linking*: Jinja2 `{{...}}` template variables are not dynamically linked, while JavaScript template variables `${...} are dynamically linked.

 Here's an example that illustrates the differences.
 If you change the color, only the JavaScript template variable section will update: